Morgan-Summer-Davis/fetch-coding-challenge/README.md

 The application does not require any prior configuration.

-The API is exposed on port `3000`, and can thus be accessed bysending requests to `localhost:3000/receipts/process` or `localhost:3000/receipts/:id/points`.
+The API is exposed on port `3000`, and can thus be accessed by sending requests to `localhost:3000/receipts/process` or `localhost:3000/receipts/:id/points`.

 Design Decisions
 ---